scoarescoare/angular-brunch-true-north/README.md

 - [Original angular-brunch-seed](https://github.com/scotch/angular-brunch-seed)
 - [Livescript](https://github.com/clkao/angular-brunch-seed-livescript) by [Chia-liang Kao](https://github.com/clkao)

-## How to use angular-brunch-sass
+## How to use angular-brunch-true-north

-* `git clone https://github.com/scoarescoare/angular-brunch-sass` to clone the **angular-brunch-sass** repository
+* `git clone https://github.com/scoarescoare/angular-brunch-true-north` to clone the **angular-brunch-true-north** repository
-* `cd angular-brunch-sass`
+* `cd angular-brunch-true-north`
 * `./scripts/init.sh` to install node packages

 or if you have **Brunch** installed run:

-`brunch new myapp --skeleton https://github.com/scoarescoare/angular-brunch-sass`
+`brunch new myapp --skeleton https://github.com/scoarescoare/angular-brunch-true-north`

 ### Using Jade